rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/order-a-vm.rst

 a.
 In the **Storage** section, complete the following steps:

       a.
-Select the **Root Storage Device**.
-This is the VMFS datastore on which the first vDisk resides.
+Select the **Root Storage Device** This is the VMFS datastore on which the first vDisk resides.
 For more information about root storage device options, see :ref:`understanding-storage`.
       b.
 In the **Root Storage Size** field, enter the amount of storage to add to the first vDisk of your VM.
       c.
 In the **Root Mountpoint** field, enter the root mount point value.
          The **Root Mountpoint** can auto-allocate, depending on your selection.
       d.
 To add more vDisks, click **Add Storage**, and repeat these steps.

 7. In the **Security** section, under **Security Options**, select the desired option.
 We recommend that you select **Armor Anywhere** to protect yourself from ransomware.

 8. In the **Identification** section, in the **Virtual Machine Name** field, enter the virtual machine name.

       The virtual machine name must be 6 to 70 characters long.
 If you are creating a Windows-based VM, the hostname cannot be longer than 8 characters.

     **Note:** The system automatically adds a 6- or 7-digit Rackspace device number prefix to the VM name.

 9. In the **Addon Services** section, in the Managed Backup field, select your desired option for backups.